p2k3m/ResumeForge/docs/user-journey.md

 - **Expected result:** If the document passes validation, the upload progress bar completes and the session status changes to **Résumé received**.
 When the file is rejected the UI surfaces a blocking alert (for example, “This looks like a presentation deck.
 Please upload a CV.”) and the candidate can try again without losing form progress.

 ## 2. Supply the job description
-- **What to do:** Paste a public job-description URL or the raw description text.
+- **What to do:** Paste the entire job description into the textbox.
-- **Behind the scenes:** The backend attempts to fetch and clean the job description.
-If the host blocks the request (login walls, geo-fencing, expired links) the API flags `manualInputRequired`.
+- **Behind the scenes:** The backend accepts the pasted text as the canonical JD—no scraping or external fetch is attempted—so protected or expired postings no longer block the flow.
-- **Expected result:** Successful fetches show a formatted preview so the candidate confirms the correct vacancy.
-When fetching fails, the interface automatically expands a text box with guidance to paste the full description manually.
+- **Expected result:** The candidate sees the pasted JD captured instantly and can move straight to scoring without worrying about URL accessibility.

 ## 3. Launch the ATS analysis
 - **What to do:** Press **Evaluate me against the JD**.